smsohan/smsohan.github.com/source/_posts/2021-03-04-architecture-redis.markdown

 24
 ```

 Of course Redis has more advanced features, but not too many.
 I think Redis is a delightful system.
 It's fun to use and has a reputation for being incredibly fast and scalable.
-I'm going to recommend you to spend some time on [Redis architecture](https://docs.redislabs.com/latest/rs/concepts/) and see if you can understand the concepts to confidently answer the following questions:
+I'm going to recommend you to spend some time on [Redis architecture](https://docs.redislabs.com/latest/rs/concepts/) and see if you understand the concepts to confidently answer the following questions:

 1. Why is Redis so fast?
 2. What can you do to prevent data loss when using Redis?